object-oriented-python/object-oriented-programming/doc/source/4_abstract_data_types.rst

 the stack is the first object retrieved (contrast :term:`FIFO <FIFO (first in, first out)>`).

 Recall that a :term:`type` is defined by a set of possible values and a set of operations.
-A stack is an ordered sequence of objects (of any type) with the operations `push` to add a new object to the sequence, and `pop` to return the most recently added object, and remove it from the sequence.
+The value of stack is an ordered sequence of objects of any type.
+The operations are `push` to add a new object to the sequence, and `pop` to return the most recently added object, and remove it from the sequence. :numref:`stackdiag` shows these operations.
 It is also common to add an additional operation of `peek`, which returns the most recently added object without removing it from the stack.

 .. note::

-   Put a diagram illustrating stack operations here.
+   The stack operations in the diagram are wrong.
+The stack is back to front and the wrong value is popped.

+.. _stackdiag:

 .. blockdiag::
+    :caption: Cartoon of a sequence of stack operations.
+First 24, 12, 57 are pushed, then 57 is popped.

       blockdiag stack{
       // setup info